Mathematical Reviews: Online database

 In 1980, all the contents of Mathematical Reviews since 1940 were integrated into an electronic searchable database.
 Eventually the contents became part of MathSciNet, which was officially launched in 1996.
 MathSciNet also has extensive citation information.

 Mathematical citation quotient

-Mathematical Reviews computes a "mathematical citation quotient" (MCQ) for each journal.
-Like the impact factor, this is a numerical statistic that measures the frequency of citations to a journal.
+Mathematical Reviews computes a mathematical citation quotient (MCQ) for each journal.
+Like the impact factor and other similar citation rates, this is a numerical statistic that measures the frequency of citations to a journal.
 The MCQ is calculated by counting the total number of citations into the journal that have been indexed by Mathematical Reviews over a five-year period, and dividing this total by the total number of papers published by the journal during that five-year period.

-For the period 2012 – 2014, the top five journals in Mathematical Reviews by MCQ were:
+For the period 2012–2014, the top five journals in Mathematical Reviews by MCQ were: